-- Module 3: Attend a 3-hour healthcare simulation or site visit.
-There will be 20+ options to choose from over Oct-Nov and students pick a session that fits their schedule.
+- Module 3: Attend a 3-hour interprofessional learning experience.
+There will be options to choose from over Oct-Nov and students pick a session that fits their schedule.
 Options will be available in eClass.

 - Modules 4-8 and 10: Face-to-face classes in the Winter term.
 There are three possible time slots: Tues 2-5 pm, Tues 6-9 pm, or Thurs 6-9 pm.
 Classes take place on (mostly) alternating weeks.
 The specific schedule will be posted in the syllabus.

-- Module 9: Attend a 3-hour session at Save Stan on Saturday, March 10, 2018.
+- Module 9: Attend a 3-hour session at Help Save Stan on Saturday in early March, 2019 (exact date TBA).
 A specific time will be assigned to each student.
 This is a multi-institutional healthcare simulation event held in partnership with MacEwan, NAIT, and Norquest College.
 Visit the Save Stan website for more information.